-- enhanced study skills
+- enhance study skills

-- time management and organizational abilities training
+- improve time management and organizational abilities

-- managing stress effectively
+- help students manage stress effectively

 - Identify and work through obstacles getting in the way of academic success